moore-automation/local_dev_to_cicd/docs/Lab_Guide/hands_on_02_section_a.md

 ## Conclusion

-Great job for getting this far, I hope you'll takeawy the idea that testing the quality of our changes in advance is a good thing and adding enhancements like linting and conditional changes is a simple process with great rewards!
+Great job for getting this far, I hope you'll takeaway the idea that testing the quality of our changes in advance is a good thing and adding enhancements like linting and conditional changes is a simple process with great rewards!
 Please move on to the next section in the navigation bar on the left.